 - Consider alternative careers where people are happy – I would say yoga teacher (only 200 hours for certification), massage therapist, writers, tour guide.
 Things that are really fun to do.
 Not for the money, so when the economy does bounce back you will be happy anyway.
 Find something that is fun for you.
 You will never get these years back, so you might as well do something fun.

-- Your own company – The only way to make money in a capitalistic economy is be a capitalist.
+- Your own company – The only way to make money in a capitalistic economy is to be a capitalist.
 Own the process.
-My friends, make cookie, another make popcorn, has a tour agency, sells hotdogs, makes sandwiches, another a yoga studio, and another day care.
+My friends, make a cookie, another make popcorn, has a tour agency, sells hotdogs, makes sandwiches, another a yoga studio, and another daycare.
 They all do fine.